ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 #### Services

-The information of a Context Broker can be organized and divided in what is called “Services”.
-With this, the information can be encapsulated in different groups and access to them has to be granted.
-The aim of this tool, that is optional, is to increase the security of the CB data, by dividing it in groups and only grant access to specific users.
+The information of a Context Broker can be organized and divided in what is called **Services**.
+Using them, the information can be encapsulated in different logical groups and access to them has to be granted.
+The aim of the services, that are optional, is to increase the security of the Context Broker's data.
 A user may have access to one service but not to the rest.
 Therefore, the user has the option of adding a service if necessary.

 If more information is needed, it can be found [here](https://fiware-orion.readthedocs.io/en/master/user/service_path/index.html).

 If the user has access to one or several services, they can be added, edited and eliminated.
 In order to add a new service to a Context Broker, the checkbox marked in the illustration 10 should be clicked.
 A new box with the Services configuration will be opened where the user can start configuring them.

 ![ContextBrokerAddingServices](../img/ContextBrokerAddingServices.png)
 >*Illustration 10.
 Configuring services.*

-The user should click the “Add Service” option, shown at the top of the illustration 11, so as to add as many Services as needed.
+The user should click the **Add Service** option, shown at the top of the illustration 11, so as to add as many Services as needed.

 ![ContextBrokerNewService](../img/ContextBrokerNewService.png)
 >*Illustration 11.
 Adding services.*

-The user will need to configure the name of the service and, if desired, the service path.
-To check its availability, the “choose entities and attributes” button should be clicked.
+The user will need to configure the name of the service and, if needed, the service path.
+To check its availability, the **Choose entities and attributes** button should be clicked.
 If this configuration is incorrect a message indicating so will appear informing that there are no entities for it.

 ![ContextBrokerServiceIncorrectURL](../img/ContextBrokerServiceIncorrectURL.png)
 >*Illustration 12.
 Incorrect service name.*